-In Zacatecas, the temperature typically varies from 33°F to 79°F over the course of the year, and is rarely below 24°F or above 85°F.
+In Zacatecas, the summers are short and warm, the winters are short and cold, and it is dry and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 33°F to 79°F and is rarely below 24°F or above 85°F.

 The warm season lasts for 2.2 months, from April 16 to June 22, with an average daily high temperature above 76°F. The hottest day of the year is May 24, with an average high of 79°F and low of 50°F.

 The cool season lasts for 2.3 months, from November 30 to February 9, with an average daily high temperature below 67°F. The coldest day of the year is January 8, with an average low of 33°F and high of 64°F.